michaelfakhri/stamp-collection/README.md

 <h1 align="center">Stamp Collection</h1>

 ## Application location
-The app is available at [https://michaelfakhri.github.io/stamp-collection/](https://michaelfakhri.github.io/stamp-collection/).
+The proof of concept app is available at [https://michaelfakhri.github.io/stamp-collection/](https://michaelfakhri.github.io/stamp-collection/).

 ## Description
-A simple example of a peer to peer community that shares stamps.
+A simple proof of concept for a peer to peer community that shares stamps.
 Peers can connect to each other, upload, download or query stamps.
-This only serves as a proof of concept rather than a fully  functional example.
-Peers need to exchange their identities with each other before they can connect to each other.
+This only serves as a proof of concept rather than a fully functional app.
+Peers need to exchange their identities with each other before they can connect to one another.
 <br>
 <br>
-WebRTC is used for P2P connectivity using the [mongo-idb-ds2](https://github.com/michaelfakhri/mongo-idb-ds2) library (which is an extension of the [ds2](https://github.com/michaelfakhri/ds2) library).
-The libp2p networking stack is used for connectivity.
+WebRTC is used for P2P connectivity by using the [mongo-idb-ds2](https://github.com/michaelfakhri/mongo-idb-ds2) library (which is an extension of the [ds2](https://github.com/michaelfakhri/ds2) library).
+The [libp2p networking stack](https://github.com/libp2p/js-libp2p) is used for connectivity.
 <br>
 <br>
 The proof of conecpt was built using: